linux-surface/kernel/Documentation/admin-guide/cgroup-v1/memory.rst

     cache           # of bytes of page cache memory. rss             # of bytes of anonymous and swap cache memory (includes transparent hugepages).
+    rss_huge        # of bytes of anonymous transparent hugepages, mapped by PMD.
-    rss_huge        # of bytes of anonymous transparent hugepages. mapped_file     # of bytes of mapped file (includes tmpfs/shmem) pgpgin          # of charging events to the memory cgroup.
+    anon_thp_pte    # of bytes of anonymous transparent hugepages, mapped by PTE.
+    mapped_file     # of bytes of mapped file (includes tmpfs/shmem)
+    pgpgin          # of charging events to the memory cgroup.
 The charging event happens each time a page is accounted as either mapped